 I mentioned before that the main difference between the Array form and Reference form of the INDEX function lies in the arguments.
 If you have only one table to deal with, go with the array form, otherwise, the reference form is what you need.

-Here’s the case we have two tables and want to refer to both tables in the INDEX formula.
+Here’s the case we have two tables and want to include both in the INDEX formula.
 Let’s see how you can do that.

 1st argument: Reference

 This argument is what differentiates between the two forms of INDEX.
 In the reference version, this argument can refer to more than one table.